ducktyper/ducktyper.github.io/_posts/2016-04-23-how-git-works.markdown

 ## Where branches from remotes are saved?

 Git saves branches from remotes as the same way as local branches.
-The `master` branch in the `origin` remote is saved as a branch with name `origin/master`.
+The `master` branch in the `origin` remote is saved as a branch with the name `origin/master`.
 However, remote branches are normally hidden from you unless you order to show them.